Pankraty/NoBox/README.md

 ***
-For example, let's have a look at [this benchmark](https://github.com/Pankraty/NoBox/blob/master/src/NoBox.Benchmarks/Benchmarks/Gen2AllocationsBenchmark.cs).
-It creates a bunch of primitive objects of 14 different types and put them into list - either `List<System.Object>` (with boxing) or `List<NoBox.SimpleValue>`.
+For example, let's have a look at [this benchmark](https://github.com/Pankraty/NoBox/blob/master/src/NoBox.Benchmarks/Benchmarks/SimpleValueGen2Allocations.cs).
+It creates a bunch of primitive objects of 14 different types and put them into a list - either `List<System.Object>` (with boxing) or `List<NoBox.SimpleValue>`.
 On every 1 000 000th iteration the list is cleared, and objects are released.

 Results are fascinating: we've gained more than 3x performance improvement!